International Peace Garden

-The International Peace Garden (French: Jardin international de la paix) is a 3.65 sqmi park located adjacent to the International Peace Garden Border Crossing along the Canada–United States border between the province of Manitoba and the state of North Dakota.
+The International Peace Garden (French: Jardin international de la paix) is a 9.5 km2 park located adjacent to the International Peace Garden Border Crossing along the Canada–United States border between the province of Manitoba and the state of North Dakota.
 It was established on July 14, 1932, as a symbol of the peaceful relationship between the two countries.

 The slogan Peace Garden State originates from the International Peace Garden, and was added to vehicle registration plates of North Dakota in 1956, In the next year, the North Dakota Legislative Assembly made the slogan an official state nickname.

 Features

 The park plants over 150,000 flowers each year.
-Main features of the garden include an 18 ft floral clock display, and fountains.
-A chime and twin 120 ft concrete towers straddled the border with a peace chapel at their base; the chapel walls were inscribed with notable quotations about peace.
+Main features of the garden include an 5.5 m floral clock display, and fountains.
+A chime and twin 37 m concrete towers straddled the border with a peace chapel at their base; the chapel walls were inscribed with notable quotations about peace.
 However, the concrete towers had been declared unsafe due to irreparable weather-related erosion and were demolished in 2017.
 As of 2018, a new tower was slated for construction on the spot.

 The Arma Sifton bells are a chime of 14 bells cast by Gillett & Johnston bellfounders.
 The bells were a gift from Central United Church of Brandon, Manitoba in 1972.
 The tower was supplied by North Dakota Veterans and dedicated in 1976.
 Some building remains of the World Trade Center attacks of September 11, 2001, have been placed in part of the garden.

 The Masonic Auditorium, built in the shape of a Masonic Square and Compasses, was completed in 1981 as a centennial project of Grand Lodges of Manitoba and North Dakota and features seating for 2,000 people.
 The Peace Garden Lodge of Freemasons holds an annual communication on the property.
 The officers, ritual and program are rotated each year between the Grand Lodges of Manitoba, North Dakota, Minnesota, and Saskatchewan.

 The Peace Garden hosts two youth camps every summer, the International Music Camp and the Legion Athletic Camp.
 Additionally, it has hosted the International Hamfest, an amateur radio meet-up, every year since 1964.

 Located at the garden is the North American Game Warden Museum.

 The park lies near the center of the Turtle Mountain plateau, whose climate, topography, wildlife, and natural vegetation differ considerably from the surrounding prairies.